-On Saturday my company’s LGBTQ Associate Resource Group walked in the Washington, D.C.
-Capital Pride Parade.
-For the second year in a row I walked with coworkers, their friends and family in what can only be described as a joyous event.
-As we walked and threw beads out to the crowd I was struck by the excitement and joy of the onlookers.
+On Saturday, my company’s LGBTQ Associate Resource Group walked in Washington, D.C.’s Capital Pride Parade.
+For the second year in a row, I walked with coworkers, friends, and family in what can only be described as a joyous event.
+As we walked and threw beads out to the crowd, I was struck by the excitement and joy of the onlookers.

-Before the parade, driving into D.C.
-I had a wave of fear.
-This would be the largest annual gathering of LGBTQ and their allies in Washington, D.C.
+Before the parade, as I was driving into Washington, D.C., I had a wave of fear.
+The parade would be the largest annual gathering of LGBTQ and their allies in Washington, D.C.
 What if someone wanted to do us harm?
-What if there were gun shots fired into the crowd?
+What if there were gunshots fired into the crowd?
 I brushed aside my thoughts, unwilling to be afraid as we marched.
 I wondered if my fear was some vestige of internalized homophobia.
 But as we would learn the next morning, my fear may have been appropriate.
 For all the freedoms we have won as LGBTQ, there remains a long way to go.
-There remains around the world and in our own country LGBTQ hate, intolerance, bigotry and ignorance that we must continue to fight.
+There remains around the world, and in our own country, LGBTQ hate, intolerance, bigotry, and ignorance that we must continue to fight.

-At the parade staging area I met up with the group from my company.
+At the parade staging area, I met up with the group from my company.
 We began to fill balloons with helium and hand out company t-shirts.
-As I greeted friends and met others for the first time my fears quickly faded.
+As I greeted friends and met others for the first time, my fears quickly faded.
 Soon my partner showed up.
 More people arrived.
-As we readied to march we each took a handfuls of beads, a tradition borrowed from mardi gras, to throw out to the crowd.
+As we readied to march, we each took a handful of beads, a tradition borrowed from mardi gras, to throw out to the crowd.

 I love walking in the pride parade.
 There is a joyous feeling looking out into the cheering crowd as we walked.
 The Washington, D.C.
 Parade is 1.5 miles.
-We experienced 1.5 miles of incredible diversity of gender, sexual orientation, race, color and age — all excited and cheering.
+We experienced 1.5 miles of the incredible diversity of gender, sexual orientation, race, color, and age — all excited and cheering.
 Everyone was enjoying one of the great LGBTQ traditions in the ongoing fight for equality.
-What began in 1970 as an act of courage and protest for equal rights has evolved to a mainstream celebratory event with corporate sponsors and thousands of walkers and onlookers.
-But in light of the world we live in it is still an act of courage and protest.
+What began in 1970 as an act of courage and protest for equal rights has evolved into a mainstream celebratory event with corporate sponsors and thousands of walkers and onlookers.
+But in light of the world we live in, it is still an act of courage and protest.

 I came out at work over two years ago.
 On Saturday morning I emailed one of my peers at work who is Muslim and sent him a link to a New York Times article about the building boom in the ‘sacred center’ of Mecca.
 He had made a pilgrimage there last year and I thought he would be interested.
 As news broke about the Orlando shooting, and the death toll began to rise, I got a beautiful heartfelt email from him.
 He wrote:

 One of the more shameful and painful things I read last night were tweets from Donald Trump.
-They were self serving and self congratulating—“Appreciate the congrats for being right on radical Islamic terrorism.”
+They were self-serving and self-congratulating—“Appreciate the congrats for being right on radical Islamic terrorism.”
 A later tweet was worse, saying that this “is just the beginning” and, “I called it and asked for the ban.”
-Trump speaks to the worst in us.
-He encourages hatred and fear.
+Trump speaks to the worst in us by encouraging hatred and fear.
 A Trump world is a frightening world to imagine.
-And as so many have of our military leaders have already said, Trumps perspective on Muslims encourages people to feel isolated in their own country, pushing them towards radical Islam.
-As I left my home this morning and tuned into XM satellite radio for Morning Joe, I heard the regulars along with Joe Bruni critical of Trump’s response to this horrible attack.
+As so many have of our military leaders have already said, Trump’s perspective on Muslims encourages people to feel isolated in their own country, pushing them towards radical Islam.
+As I left my home this morning and tuned into XM satellite radio for Morning Joe, I heard the regulars and Frank Bruni, critical of Trump’s response to this horrible attack.
 I hope he is roundly condemned as the day goes on.